MrRoco/FS25_MaterialProcessor/docs/INDEX.md

 </vehicle>
 ```

 Process one single input fillUnit and split the value into multiple output fillUnits.
-This specialization supports multiple discharge nodes vs base game which only supports 1.
+This specialization supports multiple simultaneous active discharge nodes vs base game which only supports 1.

 For implementing a Split Processor [read more here](./PROCESSOR_SPLIT.md).